emanovic7/footy_talk-cli-app/Spec.md

 Specs:

- Have a CLI for interfacing with the application
+ -Have a CLI for interfacing with the application

- Pull data from an external source
+ -Pull data from an external source

- Implement both list and detail views
+ -Implement both list and detail views